 My personal favourite stay-awake diet consists of smoothies, smoothies, and more smoothies.
 The great thing about this healthy drink is that it’s extremely easy to make!

 Stock up on those fruits (berries, mangoes, apples, and more) and veggies (carrots, kale, you name it), and get creative with your combinations.
 Check out these mouth-watering smoothie ideas on The Food Network and get blending!

 By the way, February is Move UBC month, with great opportunities to help you move more, move well, and keep moving—no matter where in the world you're studying from!
-Check out the events calendar and consider joining the online Wellbeing Challenge—it's free and there's a chance to win some awesome prizes!
+Check out the events calendar and consider joining the Move UBC Challenge—it's free and there's a chance to win some awesome prizes!

 Shift your lifestyle